Sport Integrity

 Click here for information to help 13-17 year old’s understand the Improper Use of Drugs and Medicines Policy.

-Competition Manipulation and Sports Wagering
+Competition Manipulation and Sport Gambling

 Manipulating sports competitions, commonly known as ‘match-fixing’ is when someone alters a sporting competition to remove the unpredictable nature of the competition to obtain an undue advantage, or benefit.